garyd203/xraysink/README.md

 If your background task functions are called from a function that is already instrumented (eg. send an email immediately after handling a request), then the background task will appear as a child segment of that trace.
-In this case, you must ensure you use the fixed `AsyncContext` when configuring the recorder (ie. `from xraysink.context import AsyncContext`)
+In this case, you must ensure you use the non-buggy `AsyncContext` when configuring the recorder (ie. `from xraysink.context import AsyncContext`)

-### Process-Level Configuration
+### CloudWatch Logs integration
 You can link your X-Ray traces to your CloudWatch Logs log records, which enhances the integration with AWS CloudWatch ServiceLens.
 Take the following
 steps: